PhilipusAdrielTandra/Phasionista/README.md

 # Phasionista
-E-commerce application utilizing ar api's to create a virtual fashion experience for the user.
+E-commerce website utilizing ar api's to create a virtual fashion experience for the user.